finos/common-domain-model/documentation/source/product-model.rst

    quantityMultiplier QuantityMultiplier (0..1)
    reset boolean (0..1)
    futureValueNotional FutureValueAmount (0..1)
+   priceSchedule PriceSchedule (0..*)
+     [metadata address "pointsTo"=PriceQuantity->price]

+By design, the CDM requires that each payout leg can only be associated with a single quantity schedule that defines this leg's contractual behaviour (e.g. for the payment of cashflows).
+In the ``PriceQuantity`` object, where that attribute is of multiple cardinality, other quantities may be provided "for information only" which can be inferred from the main quantity used in the payout leg: e.g. when a commodity quantity is associated to a frequency and needs to be multiplied by the period to get the total quantity.

-The ``resolvedQuantity`` attribute has a metadata address that points to the quantity attribute in the ``PriceQuantity`` data type.
+Both the ``quantitySchedule`` and ``priceSchedule`` attributes have a metadata address that point respectively to the ``quantity`` and ``price`` attributes in the ``PriceQuantity`` data type.
 This special cross-referencing annotation in the Rosetta DSL allows to parameterise an attribute whose value may be variable by associating it to an address.
 The attribute value does not need to be populated in the persisted object and can be provided by another object, using the address as a reference.

 Other model structures use the ``[metadata address]`` to point to ``PriceQuantity->price``.
-An example include the ``initialValue`` attribute in the ``RateSchedule`` data type, which is illustrated below:
+An example include the ``price`` attribute in the ``RateSchedule`` data type, which is illustrated below:

 .. code-block:: Haskell